-A small proportion of East Riding children and young people rely on home to school and college transport, provided by the council, to get to their school or college.
+A small proportion of East Riding children and young people rely on home-to-school and college transport, provided by the council, to get to their school or college.

-East Riding schools, academies and Post-16 providers are working hard on their preparations for a full school return in the autumn term, to ensure that all pupils and staff are as safe as possible once on-site.

-The council is also committed to ensuring that children and young people stay as safe as possible on the journey to and from their place of learning, to minimise the risk of Coronavirus transferring through and across schools, settings, households and East Riding communities.
+East Riding schools, academies and Post-16 providers are working hard to ensure that all pupils and staff are as safe as possible once on-site.
+The council is also committed to ensuring that children and young people stay as safe as possible on the journey to and from their place of learning, to minimise the risk of coronavirus transferring across schools, settings and households and contribute to keeping the 'R' rate as low as possible.